FOREX-Euro drops on anti-austerity votes but off lows

 * Anti-austerity votes in Greece, France push euro lower

-* Greece might run out of cash by end-June if no government
+* Greece might run out of cash by end-June if no govt

-NEW YORK, May 7 The euro slid across the board o n M onday after the outcome of elections in Greece and France cast doubt on the political will and commitment to austerity plans regarded as key to tackling the euro zone debt crisis.
+NEW YORK, May 7 The euro dropped broadly on Monday after elections in Greece and France cast doubt on politicians' commitment to austerity plans aimed at tackling the euro zone debt crisis.

-Renewed fears about the stability of the euro zone made the common currency break below the psychological support level of $1.30 on its way to hitting a three-month low against the dollar in the overnight session.
+Renewed fears about the stability of the euro zone made the common currency pierce the key psychological level of $1.30 on its way to hitting a three-month low against the dollar in the overnight session.

-Technical support helped pare losses during New York trade, though the euro looked likely to remain under pressure in days ahead.
+Technical support helped pare losses during New York trade, though the single currency looked likely to remain under pressure in days ahead.

 "Technically, the daily momentum remains bearish after the euro collapsed in the overnight (session)," said Dean Popplewell, chief currency strategist at OANDA in Toronto.
 "So far this morning, cooler heads have retraced some of that loss."